 Joseph Coteau, who lived from 1740 to 1812, was the best enameller in the world at the time.
 He made bejeweled dials for the world’s most famous clockmakers.
 This is how it worked: In 1766, he was named maître-peintre-émailleur at the Saint-Académie Louis de Saint-Luc.
 By 1772, he had established a residence on Paris’s Rue Poupée.

-Decimal or Revolutionary time was set up by the National Convention on November 24, 1793, by an order that was signed.
-It was going to be replaced by the Republican calendar, which divided the day into ten hours of one hundred minutes each, which were then broken down into one hundred seconds each.
+Decimal or Revolutionary time was set up by the National Convention on November 24, 1793, by an order signed.
+It was going to be replaced by the Republican calendar, which divided the day into ten hours of one hundred minutes each, then broken down into one hundred seconds each.
 The Gregorian calendar was going to be phased out.
-Despite the fact that it was a logical simplification of timekeeping, it proved impossible to change the public’s habits.
+Even though it was a logical simplification of timekeeping, it proved impossible to change the public’s habits.
 The new method required the development of a new dial, for which a competition was organized to create one that was both clear and easy to read.

 Despite the efforts of some of the world’s greatest clockmakers, the system was never universally embraced, and clockmakers had little practical reason to support it, as their Revolutionary clocks were rendered obsolete outside of France, thereby killing their export industry.
 By 1795, it was no longer necessary to use Decimal time, and clocks and watches were being made that used both the old and new systems, as shown in this example.
 Finally,

-the Decimal system couldn’t be used properly, so on January 1, 1805, French timekeeping went back to the way it was before.
+the Decimal system couldn’t be used properly, so on January 1, 1805, French timekeeping returned to the way it was before.
 It was brought back for a short time in 1871 as part of the Paris Commune.
 Backward, the movement has a sign that says “8 – 1.”
-This means it was made in 1799, which was the year of the Revolutionary War.
+This means it was made in 1799, the year of the Revolutionary War.